 How much does it cost?

-My minimum price is $150 for black tattoos and $200 for coloured ones.
-My hourly rate for large pieces is $180 – but I usually charge per project, not per hour.
-The price will depend on size and complexity, so please contact me for a quote and be aware that the price might change on the day of the appointment in case of adjustments to the design.
+My minimum charge is $150 for black tattoos and $200 for coloured ones.
+I usually charge per project, not per hour.
+For large pieces (requiring 6+ hours of work) my hourly rate is $180.
+The price will depend on size and, especially, complexity.
+I’ll give you a quote upon booking and be aware that the price might change on the day of the appointment in case of adjustments to the design.